dnarain-astro/docs/astro/lineage-integrations.md

 :::tip

 You can access a version of this documentation directly from the **Lineage** tab in the Cloud UI.
-This embedded documentation additionally loads your Organization's configuration values, such as your OpenLineage API key and your Astro base domain, directly into configuration steps.
+The embedded documentation additionally loads your Organization's configuration values, such as your OpenLineage API key and your Astro base domain, directly into configuration steps.

 :::